magenta/magenta/magenta/models/music_vae/README.md

 #### Interpolate

 To interpolate, you need to have two MIDI files to inerpolate between.
-Each model has ceratin constraints<sup>[*](#f1)</sup> for these files.
+Each model has ceratin constraints<sup id="a1">[*](#f1)</sup> for these files.
 For example, the mel_2bar models only work if the input files are exactly 2-bars long and contain monophonic non-drum sequences.
-The trio_16bar models require 16-bars with 3 instruments (based on program numbers): drums, piano or guitar, and bass.
-`num_outputs` specifies how many points along the path connecting the two inputs in latent space to decode, including the endpoints.
+The trio_16bar models require 16-bars with 3 instruments (based on program numbers): drums, piano or guitar, and bass. `num_outputs` specifies how many points along the path connecting the two inputs in latent space to decode, including the endpoints.

 Try setting the inputs to be two of the samples you generated previously.